lancedb/lancedb/docs/src/guides/tables.md

       This permanently removes the table and is not recoverable, unlike deleting rows.
       If the table does not exist an exception is raised.

+## Handling bad vectors

+In LanceDB Python, you can use the `on_bad_vectors` parameter to choose how invalid vector values are handled.
+Invalid vectors are vectors that are not valid
+because:

+1. They are the wrong dimension
+2. They contain NaN values
+3. They are null but are on a non-nullable field

+By default, LanceDB will raise an error if it encounters a bad vector.
+You can also choose one of the following options:

+* `drop`: Ignore rows with bad vectors
+* `fill`: Replace bad values (NaNs) or missing values (too few dimensions) with the fill value specified in the `fill_value` parameter.
+An input like `[1.0, NaN, 3.0]` will be replaced with `[1.0, 0.0, 3.0]` if `fill_value=0.0`.
+* `null`: Replace bad vectors with null (only works if the column is nullable).
+    A bad vector `[1.0, NaN, 3.0]` will be replaced with `null` if the column is nullable.
+If the vector column is non-nullable, then bad vectors will cause an error

 ## Consistency